-I hope that helps.
-Thanks for watching this Video Lesson.
-Until next time, happy studying!
+Make sense?
+I sure hope that helps.
+Thanks for watching this video lesson, and until next time, happy studying!